-Amounts for 2016 reported in this column include (i) life insurance premiums paid by the Company (or cash in lieu of premium payment) for Ms. Martore in the amount of \$221,450 (including the regular annual premium of \$38,000 and a one-time premium payment of \$183,450 to fully fund Ms. Martore's policy based on her current level of compensation), for Mr. Lougee in the amount of \$35,760, and for Mr. Mayman in the amount of \$27,892 (for an explanation of the Company's life insurance programs, see footnote 4 to the Potential Payments to NEOs Upon Termination table beginning on page 47 of this Proxy Statement); (ii) matching contributions of \$7,950 to the 401(k) accounts of Ms. Martore and Mr. Williams, matching contributions of \$13,250 to each of the respective 401(k) accounts of Ms. Harker, Mr. Lougee and Mr. Mayman and an additional employer contribution of \$3,975 to the 401(k) account of Mr. Mayman; (iii) Company contributions into the DCP accounts of Ms. Harker, Mr. Lougee and Mr. Mayman in the amounts of \$58,625, \$56,501 and \$64,025, respectively (for an explanation of these payments, see the discussion of the TEGNA Deferred Compensation Plan beginning on page 30 of this Proxy Statement); (iv) premiums paid by the Company for supplemental medical coverage for each NEO other than Ms. Harker; (v) other than for Ms. Harker, a Company-provided automobile (beginning in 2012, the Company no longer provides this benefit to new senior executives), (vi) legal and financial services; (vii) TEGNA Foundation grants to eligible charities recommended by each NEO of up to \$15,000 annually (beginning in 2013, the Company no longer provides this benefit to new senior executives), and (ix) premiums paid by the Company for travel accident insurance.
+(5) Amounts for 2017 reported in this column include (i) life insurance premiums paid by the Company (or cash in lieu of premium payment) for Mr. Lougee in the amount of \$41,298, Ms. Beall in the amount of \$13,758, and Mr. Mayman in the amount of \$27,892 (for an explanation of the Company's life insurance programs, see footnote 4 to the "Potential Payments to NEOs Upon Termination" table beginning on page 54 of this Proxy Statement); (ii) matching contributions of \$8,100 to the 401(k) accounts of Ms. Beall, Ms. Martore and Mr. Williams, matching contributions of \$13,500 to each of the respective 401(k) accounts of Mr. Lougee, Ms. Harker and Mr. Mayman and an additional employer contribution of \$4,050 to the 401(k) account of Mr. Mayman; (iii) Company contributions into the DCP accounts of Mr. Lougee, Ms. Harker and Mr. Mayman in the amounts of \$70,667, \$54,000 and \$50,375, respectively (for an explanation of these payments, see the discussion of the TEGNA Deferred Compensation Plan beginning on page 35 of this Proxy Statement); (iv) premiums paid by the Company for supplemental medical coverage for each NEO other than Ms. Harker; (v) other than for Ms. Harker, a Company-provided automobile (beginning in 2012, the Company no longer provides this benefit to new senior executives), (vi) legal and financial services; (vii) TEGNA Foundation grants to eligible charities recommended by each NEO of up to \$15,000 annually (beginning in 2013, the Company no longer provides this benefit to new senior executives, including Ms. Beall); (viii) premiums paid by the Company for travel accident insurance; (ix) the payout of accrued vacation to Ms. Martore in the amount of \$38,462; and (x) a gift provided to Ms. Martore in connection with her retirement.
 The NEOs also occasionally receive tickets to sporting events for personal use if the tickets are not needed for business use, for which the Company does not incur incremental costs.